 When you are in love, don’t hesitate to hold hands with your loved one and don’t forget to hold it tight!
 And of course, enjoy holding his/her gaze, which means that you are looking at each other’s eyes continuously.

-If you are in the center of attention, then you must be holding court or holding forth.
+If you are in the centre of attention, then you must be holding court or holding forth.

 Don’t hurry, hold your horses!